Latent AI, which says it can compress common AI models by 10x, lands some key backing – TechCrunch

 Kandasamy insists that all fall short in some way.
 Of TensorFlow, he says that developers have only community support when it comes to production deployment.
 Of the chipmakers of the world, they’re focused on their own hardware and not vertically integrated.
 And what of those rivals?
 They’re either focused on compression or compiling and not both, says Kandasamy.

 Either way, Latent AI has the kind of backstory that investors like.
 After Kandasamy, a serial entrepreneur, sold his last startup to Analog Devices, he headed to SRI International in 2018 as an entrepreneur-in-residence.
 There, he was quickly wowed by tech being developed by Sek Chai, who was the research institution’s technical director for nearly a decade, and who specialized in low-power high performance computing, computer vision, and machine learning.
-Indeed, soon after, Kandasamy had Chai had formed Latent AI and begun smoothing out some of the kinks.
+Soon after, Kandasamy had Chai had formed Latent AI and begun smoothing out some of the kinks.

 Now, with fresh funding and a small but growing customer base that pays Latent AI on a subscription basis to access to its tools (then deploy them on premise), the question is whether the 15-person outfit is coming along far enough, fast enough, to get ahead of its current and future rivals.